yupi/geometry/README.md

-# geometry_demo
+# geometry

 Just for fun project to play with geometry algorithms.

-Mostly ports of wonderful JavaScript packages by Volodymyr Agafonkin @mourner.
+Mostly ports of wonderful JavaScript packages by Volodymyr Agafonkin https://github.com/mourner.

 Right now i've implemented these:
 * Orienation